Ohio State Fair: 1 dead, 2 critically injured in ride that was inspected

 So what caused the 40-foot structure to break apart on opening night at the Ohio State Fair, killing one person and injuring seven others?

-Investigators are still trying to find answers.
-What we know so far comes from footage before the accident and witness accounts.
+To answer that question, Ohio State Highway Patrol superintendent Col. Paul Pride said investigators were enlisting outside experts to conduct what he described as an "autopsy" of the Fire Ball, which sits broken at the fair.

-The Fire Ball, which has at least six rows of seats that spin around in the air as the entire structure moves like a pendulum, broke apart while it was in motion.
+The ride, which has at least six rows of seats that spin around in the air as the entire structure moves like a pendulum, broke apart while it was in motion on Wednesday.

 A video posted online appears to show several people on the Fire Ball seconds before parts of the structure, including a full row of seats, split up and fell.